KVOK-FM

-KVOK-FM is a Contemporary Hit Radio formatted broadcast radio station licensed to Kodiak, Alaska, serving Metro Kodiak.
+KVOK-FM is a contemporary hit radio formatted broadcast radio station licensed to Kodiak, Alaska, serving Metro Kodiak.
 KVOK-FM is owned and operated by Kodiak Island Broadcasting Company, Inc.

 HD radio

-The station's HD2 subchannel carries a country format known as 98.7 KVOK.
+The station's HD2 subchannel carries a country music format known as 98.7 KVOK.
 This feeds a translator at 98.7 FM.
 The format was that previously heard on KVOK 560 AM until it went off the air in May 2019 after losing its transmitter site.